garrettsutula/aws-solutions-architect-associate-notes/notes/ec2.md

 Inbound/Outbound rule changes take place **immediately**.
 Rules are *stateful* and whitelist only, connections that are allowed inbond are also allowed outbound.
 VPC Network Access Control Lists (NACLs) are *stateless* and allow control over one-way firewall rules and blacklisting.

-Security Groups block traffic by default following the least-privlidege principle (whitelisting).
+Security Groups block traffic by default following the least-privilege principle (whitelisting).

 ### AMIs (images)
 The AMI used for an EC2 instance can be selected by: